Place 4 thin chicken breasts into 2 cups buttermilk.

 1 teaspoon garlic salt

-You can put only the bread and the chips in the food processor, and blend until fine, or you can put everything in together, ensuring that the spices and flour are evenly distributed throughout the breading mixture.
+You can place only the bread in the food processor, and blend until crumbled, or you can put everything in together, ensuring that the spices and flour are evenly distributed throughout the breading mixture.

 *

-Now it's time to take the chicken out of the buttermilk, one by one, and dredge in the breading, and carefully lay it in a pan with about 1/4 inch of super hot butter, crisco, coconut oil, or peanut oil, whichever you have handy/prefer/like to eat. :)
+Now it's time to take the chicken out of the buttermilk, one by one, and dredge in the breading, and carefully lay it in a pan with about 1/4 inch of super oil: Crisco, vegetable oil, canola oil, or peanut oil, whichever you have handy/prefer/like to eat. :)

-Now, you can add to the pan you fried them in to make gravy.
-Whisk in butter and flour to make a roux and stir in some chicken stock, garlic, onion, parsley, black pepper, and some salt to taste, and there's your gravy!
-The mashed potatoes are of course easy as pie, so I am not going to tell you how to make them. :)
+Now, you can use the pan you fried them in to make gravy.
+Whisk in butter and flour to make a roux.
+Put into a bowl and place in freezer.
+In the meantime, combine and stir in chicken stock, garlic, onion, parsley, black pepper, and some salt to taste, once simmering/almost boiling, add the roux, slowly, whisking as you go, and there's your gravy!
+The mashed potatoes are of course easy as pie, so I am not going to tell you step-by-step how to make them.
+(We use 3/4 cup heavy whipping cream, garlic salt, pepper, and about a half stick of butter...) :)

 Fresh green beans and a homemade loaf of garlic bread, a french baguette, or just some bread make this a complete, and oh-so-delicious meal and it's really pretty simple.
 Enjoy!